 No, schools will not share screening results with Security Health Plan.

 How much training time is required to understand screening results and interventions?

-Typically, school staff attend 1-2 (approximately one-hour) sessions.
+Currently, school staff attend 1-2 (approximately one-hour) sessions.
 Districts will be offered up to 16 hours (first year users) of consultation and 24 hours of training on b.e.s.t. universal interventions.
+Beginning with 2020-2021 school year, grant communication lead staff will be required to attend a two-day summer training sponsored by Security Health Plan.
 Optional support can be considered for larger schools.
 Districts currently utilizing b.e.s.t. screening have conducted trainings on scheduled in-service days, before or after school, or during scheduled Professional Learning Community (PLC) time.

 How are educators using the data obtained through b.e.s.t. screenings?

 Educators are using b.e.s.t. screening data to:

 •Develop Multi-Tier System of Supports (MTSS) groups and plans for students needing extra support

 •Refer high-priority students to pupil services or other experts